tsprlng/fixed-width-highlighting/README.md

 ---

 List your fields and their lengths in an [input table](./flap5.table) file.
+(Optionally, add a class/tag name after the length to assign custom highlighting styles to fields.)

 This project will then generate highlighting rules, currently for: